-Fitness expert and television star Dolvett Quince is quickly rising through the ranks as one of America's favorite trainers.
-Now in his fourth season on the hit NBC show "The Biggest Loser," Dolvett is proving that his passion, regimen and dramatic transformational results are making him one of the most in-demand fitness specialists in the country.
+Heading into his sixth season on the hit NBC show "The Biggest Loser," Dolvett is proving that his passion, regimen and dramatic transformational results are making him one of the most in-demand fitness specialists in the country.

 Born in Stamford, Connecticut, Dolvett and his three siblings were adopted by a Jamaican couple and later moved to Florida, where he finished high school.
-Dolvett ultimately moved to Atlanta to pursue his passion for fitness in order to establish himself as a leader in his field of health and fitness.
+Dolvett then moved to Atlanta to pursue his passion for fitness and established himself as a leader in his field of health and fitness.

-Soon after, Hollywood began to take notice of Dolvett, and he was cast on "The Biggest Loser."
-His connection with the audience garnered the attention of Mark Burnett, who cast him in the NBC series "Stars Earn Stripes," which followed a group of celebrities accompanied by members of the military and law enforcement, competing in various challenges for their favorite charities.
+Soon after, Dolvett was cast on "The Biggest Loser."
+His connection with the audience garnered the attention of Mark Burnett, who cast him on the NBC series "Stars Earn Stripes," which followed a group of celebrities accompanied by members of the military and law enforcement, competing in various challenges for their favorite charities.
 He has also guest starred on the hit BET series "The Real Husbands of Hollywood."

 Dolvett is very passionate about giving back and helping others.
-He is an active supporter of nonprofit organizations such as CHOA - Children's Healthcare of Atlanta, the American Heart Association and Got Your 6, which helps veterans transition into civilian life.
+He is an active supporter of non-profit organizations such as Adoption Discovery and the Dave Thomas Foundation for Adoption.

-Dolvett currently splits his time between Los Angeles and Atlanta, and enjoys time with his son, Isiah.
+Dolvett currently lives in Los Angeles and enjoys time with his son, Isiah.